DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

 that may be used by the DPDK application to store message buffers.
 The message buffers are stored in a mempool, using the :ref:`Mempool Library <Mempool_Library>`.

-A rte_mbuf struct can carry network packet buffers or generic control buffers (indicated by the CTRL_MBUF_FLAG).
-This can be extended to other types.
+A rte_mbuf struct generally carries network packet buffers, but it can actually be any data (control data, events, ...).
 The rte_mbuf header structure is kept as small as possible and currently uses just two cache lines, with the most frequently used fields being on the first of the two cache lines.